Conveyancing

 What is a Conveyancer?
 What Do They Do?

-“A conveyancer is a licensed professional who makes sure the process of buying and selling property follows all legal requirements and regulations.”
+“A conveyancer is a licensed professional who ensures the process of buying and selling property follows all legal requirements and regulations.”

 Their main goal is to make sure the property transfer is legally sound and free from any complications.
-Let’s explore some of the key tasks’ conveyancers do:
+Let’s explore what conveyancers do:

-• Investigating Property Records: They search through local council records to find any restrictions, easements, or zoning laws that can affect the property.
+They review local council records to uncover any zoning laws, easements, or restrictions that could affect the property.

-• Handling Ownership Transfer: The conveyancer manages the official transfer of ownership from the seller to the buyer.
-They register this change with the appropriate authorities.
+Finally, they supervise the official transfer of property ownership from seller to buyer and ensure the change is registered with the authorities.

 How Does Conveyancing Assist Buyers and Sellers?